csebooks/computer-networking/content.en/computer-networks-and-the-internet/_index.md

 ### Encapsulation

 Figure 1.24 shows the physical path that data takes down a sending end system’s protocol stack, up and down the protocol stacks of an intervening link-layer switch

-![Hosts, routers, and link-layer switches;](24.png) **Figure 1.24**  ♦   Hosts, routers, and link-layer switches; each contains a different set of layers, reflecting their differences in functionality
+![Hosts, routers, and link-layer switches;](24.png)

+**Figure 1.24**  ♦   Hosts, routers, and link-layer switches; each contains a different set of layers, reflecting their differences in functionality

-router, and then up the protocol stack at the receiving end system.
+and router, and then up the protocol stack at the receiving end system.
 As we dis- cuss later in this book, routers and link-layer switches are both packet switches.
 Similar to end systems, routers and link-layer switches organize their network- ing hardware and software into layers.
 But routers and link-layer switches do not implement _all_ of the layers in the protocol stack; they typically implement only the bottom layers.
 As shown in Figure 1.24, link-layer switches implement lay- ers 1 and 2; routers implement layers 1 through 3.
 This means, for example, that Internet routers are capable of implementing the IP protocol (a layer 3 protocol), while link-layer switches are not.
 We’ll see later that while link-layer switches do not recognize IP addresses, they are capable of recognizing layer 2 addresses, such as Ethernet addresses.
 Note that hosts implement all five layers; this is consistent with the view that the Internet architecture puts much of its complexity at the edges of the network.

 Figure 1.24 also illustrates the important concept of **encapsulation**.
 At the sending host, an **application-layer message** (M in Figure 1.24) is passed to the transport layer.
 In the simplest case, the transport layer takes the message and appends additional information (so-called transport-layer header information, H_t_ in Figure 1.24) that will be used by the receiver-side transport layer.
 The appli- cation-layer message and the transport-layer header information together consti- tute the **transport-layer segment**.
 The transport-layer segment thus encapsulates the application-layer message.
 The added information might include information allowing the receiver-side transport layer to deliver the message up to the appro- priate application, and error-detection bits that allow the receiver to determine whether bits in the message have been changed in route.
 The transport layer then passes the segment to the network layer, which adds network-layer header infor- mation (H_n_ in Figure 1.24) such as source and destination end system addresses, creating a **network-layer datagram**.
 The datagram is then passed to the link layer, which (of course!) will add its own link-layer header information and cre- ate a **link-layer frame**.
 Thus, we see that at each layer, a packet has two types of fields: header fields and a **payload field**.
 The payload is typically a packet from the layer above.